qiUip/cgtool/README.md

 * A config file is required which specifies the analysis options, in the format seen in the examples directory

 ### Testing ###
 The Bitbucket repo is polled every 15 minutes by a Jenkins build server for unit and integration testing.
-Builds are tested on Ubuntu Linux.
+Builds are tested automatically on Ubuntu and CentOS7 with occasional manual tests on OSX and RHEL6.
 Currently only a few source files have complete unit tests, but this is being fixed.
 Integration tests ensure that the program compiles successfully and produces correct output for a test dataset.

 ### Contact ###